jadzeidan/user-guides/docs/bitbox01/Other/bitbox01_backup.md

 ### Coin_type field
 * Coin_type is set in accordance to [SLIP-44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md):
     * Bitcoin = 0
-    * Bitcoin Tesnets = 1
+    * Testnets = 1
     * Litecoin = 2
     * Ethereum = 60

 ### Account field
 * BitBox App currently only supports a single account, therefore wallets created via the BitBox App will use 0 for the account field.
-* Wallets created via Electrum can have a different account field number.
+* Wallets created with other wallet software have a different account field number.

 ### Change field
 * 0 for normal receive addresses